 EV537 APPLICATION OF REMOTE SENSING TO WEATHER AND CLIMATE (3) Fall/Odd Years This course focuses on the applications of remote sensing platforms for observing and forecasting the weather, and for monitoring earth's climate system.
 Students explore the history of the international meteorological satellite programs and the United States' effort to modernize its weather satellite constellation.
 The history of the weather radar is explored, which culminates in the nationwide installation of NEXRAD Doppler weather radars (one of which is on Guam).
 Principles of satellite and radar physics are introduced.
 Interpretation of the structure of weather systems from satellite and radar imagery is covered.
 The use and function of the many instruments onboard satellites are described.
 Students participate in real-time investigations of local and regional weather patterns using satellite and radar imagery.
 Prerequisites: MA203, PH210, CH251, CH102, CH102L, or consent of instructor.

-EV542 HYDROLOGY (3) Fall/Even Years An in-depth coverage of the topics in engineering hydrology with which all individuals involved in environmental resources investigations should be familiar.
+- EV542 HYDROLOGY (3) Fall/Even Years An in-depth coverage of the topics in engineering hydrology with which all individuals involved in environmental resources investigations should be familiar.
 Topics will include the hydrologic cycle, surface and groundwater movement and engineering measurements, instrumentation, and analyses appropriate for environmental investigations.
 Three hours of lecture a week plus field trips.
-Prerequisites: MA161a-b, BI412G, EV511 or equivalent.
-EV543 HYDROGEOLOGY (4) Spring/Odd Years An introduction to applied hydrogeology, with emphasis on fundamental physical and geological concepts and methods of analysis.
+Prerequisites: MA161a-b, BI412G, EV511 or equivalent. - EV543 HYDROGEOLOGY (4) Spring/Odd Years An introduction to applied hydrogeology, with emphasis on fundamental physical and geological concepts and methods of analysis.
 Covers physical principles of groundwater movement, geologic origin and characteristics of aquifers, basic water chemistry and interaction with geologic materials, introduction to well hydraulics and aquifer evaluation, and environmental applications.
 Two hours of lecture plus three-hour lab each week.
-Prerequisites: Elementary calculus (e.g., Math 203), basic college chemistry (e.g., Chem 102), and concurrent enrollment or completion of EV511 or permission of instructor.
-EV546 GEOLOGY OF PACIFIC ISLANDS (3) Fall/Odd Years Origin and geologic evolution of Pacific islands and island groups.
+Prerequisites: Elementary calculus (e.g., Math 203), basic college chemistry (e.g., Chem 102), and concurrent enrollment or completion of EV511 or permission of instructor. - EV546 GEOLOGY OF PACIFIC ISLANDS (3) Fall/Odd Years Origin and geologic evolution of Pacific islands and island groups.
 This course focuses on the dynamic geologic processes and events that form the basic context for many contemporary environmental issues on Pacific islands.
-Prerequisites: NS201, NS301, or equivalent, or consent of instructor.
-CHEMICAL AND WATER MOBILIZATION EV548 THROUGH TROPICAL SOILS (3) Spring/Even Years The nature of soil water and its movement in soils are explored.
+Prerequisites: NS201, NS301, or equivalent, or consent of instructor. - EV547 PACIFIC ISLAND GEOLOGIC AND CLIMATE HISTORY (3) Spring This course provides students with an understanding of the fundamental processes and effects of Earth's geologic and climate history that have created the unique environment of the Pacific Basin and the specific processes and conditions that have shaped the environments of the Pacific Islands.
+The course concludes with an examination of geologic and climatic hazards of concern to Pacific Island residents.
+Prerequisites: MA161a-b, MA165, PH251/252, CH102/103 with labs. - EV548 CHEMICAL AND WATER MOBILIZATION THROUGH TROPICAL SOILS (3) Spring/Even Years The nature of soil water and its movement in soils are explored.
 Principles governing the saturated and unsaturated flow of water and agricultural chemicals through porous media are covered.
 Applications of these principles to irrigation and drainage of agricultural lands, leaching of agrochemicals below root zone and eventually to groundwater will be discussed.
-Prerequisite: MA203 or equivalent or consent of instructor.
-EV/BI550 BIOGEOCHEMISTRY (3) Spring/Odd Years This course explores the elements important to life, their interaction and cycling within the biosphere.
+Prerequisite: MA203 or equivalent or consent of instructor. - EV/BI550BIOGEOCHEMISTRY (3)Spring/Odd YearsThis course explores the elements important to life, their interaction and cycling within the biosphere.
 Mathematical models of biogeochemical fluxes along the land-ocean continuum and within terrestrial, freshwater and marine ecosystems are discussed.
 Emphasis is placed on the evolution of classical paradigms and modifications of them as they appear in the current literature.
 Three hours of lecture/field trips weekly.
 Prerequisites: A background in upper level undergraduate chemistry, ecology, and mathematics is suggested.
 Consent of instructor required.
-EV/BI551 ASSESSMENT AND MANAGEMENT OF CORAL REEFS (6) Summer/Odd Years This course provides both the scientific background and the applied methods necessary for dealing with the complex combinations of stresses and disturbances to coral reefs and coral-reef resources brought about by developing economies, technologies, populations and societies.
-It provides the scientific foundation and technical training necessary for personnel of government agencies dealing with resource management in Micronesia Prerequisites: Introduction to Biology and a course in